EU foreign policy; Western Balkans and Black Sea regions; transatlantic relations; regional studies; energy

 The European Council on Foreign Relations is delighted to invite you to a discussion on the role of the NATO in a world of revived geopolitical competition with a focus on the potential of the transatlantic alliance

-Vessela Tcherneva comments on the possibility for peace talks between Russia and Ukraine
+Vessela Tcherneva comments on the possibility of security guarantees for Ukraine

 Privacy Preference